KMVQ-FM: X-100

 This was not KFRC's first attempt at FM broadcasting.
 For many years, KFRC owned an FM counterpart at 106.1 FM, which carried a variety of formats.
 In 1977, KFRC's owners sold off the money-losing FM station at 106.1 (which soon became successful AOR station KMEL).
 Over the next few years, as the FM band eclipsed AM in popularity, it became clear that the owners had made a mistake.
 This was finally remedied in 1991 under different ownership with the purchase of KXXX.

-As KFRC, 99.7 FM simulcast the oldies format of its well-known sister AM station.
-The oldies format proved very successful in the Bay Area market, reaching number one with the 25-54 year old demographic.
-In September 1995, Alliance would be bought out by Infinity Broadcasting.
+As KFRC-FM, 99.7 FM simulcast the oldies format of its well-known sister AM station.
+The oldies format proved successful in the Bay Area market, reaching number one with the 25-54-year-old demographic.
+In September 1995, Alliance was bought out by Infinity Broadcasting.

 In 2005, Infinity Broadcasting (later becoming CBS Radio) traded 610 AM to Christian radio broadcaster Family Stations, the owners of KEAR, for their station at 106.9 FM.
 On April 29, 2005, Family Stations began simulcasting the signal of their FM station on 610 AM, and the oldies format and KFRC call letters remained at 99.7 FM.

-On September 5, 2005, KFRC relaunched its oldies format, this time focusing on 1970s & 1980s music with a low-key approach.
-The station billed itself as "the Bay Area's Classic Hits."
+On September 5, 2005, KFRC relaunched its oldies format, this time focusing on 1970s and 1980s music with a low-key approach.
+The station billed itself as "the Bay Area's Classic Hits".

 MOViN' 99.7

-At 10:03 a.m. on September 22, 2006, after playing "American Pie" by Don McLean, KFRC switched to a Rhythmic AC format, relaunching this time as "The New Movin' 99.7" (with KFRC calls) with "Gonna Make You Sweat" by C+C Music Factory as the first song.
-The Movin' brand had previously been picked up by KQMV/Seattle, KMVN/Los Angeles, KYMV/Salt Lake City, KMVK/Dallas and WMVN/St. Louis.
+On September 22, 2006, KFRC switched to a rhythmic adult contemporary format, relaunching this time as "The New Movin' 99.7", though the KFRC-FM call letters remained.

-The format switch was met with sharp criticism from long time listeners of the oldies format because it was the last remaining oldies station in the region.

-On May 17, 2007, CBS Radio decided to bring back the old KFRC, as they dropped the "Free FM" talk format on 106.9 FM and revived the old "classic hits" format.
+On May 17, 2007, CBS Radio decided to bring back the old KFRC.
+The company dropped the "Free FM" talk radio format on 106.9 FM and revived the old classic hits format.
 The KFRC call sign moved to 106.9 FM.
 As a result, 99.7 FM received the new call sign KMVQ.
-(KFRC-FM is now an All-news radio station, simulcasting KCBS 740.)